CaptainSparklez: Content

 Maron is best known for his Minecraft content on YouTube.
 His gameplay videos are the focus of his main YouTube channel, while he uses his Twitch livestreams to try out new games, where he has a smaller audience.
 He uploads other types of Minecraft content, such as music videos, as well as fitness content.
 Maron previously uploaded once or twice every day, scattering more highly produced videos between his gameplay content.
 He has created ten additional channels.
 In December 2023, Maron announced he was retiring from uploading Minecraft gameplay content on his main YouTube channel.
+Since, he has mostly focused on live-streamed series on his "CaptainSparklez2" channel, such as The Flight SMP and LifeSteal World.

 Minecraft songs

 Maron is known for his Minecraft animated music videos.
 "Revenge" (pictured) is his most viewed video and set three Guinness World Records.

 Maron is especially known for the Minecraft-themed songs he produced and uploaded to his channel.
 The Wall Street Journal dubbed him "the godfather of Minecraft song parodies" because of his status in the fandom.
 In the early 2010s, his animated music videos made up the most viewed Minecraft videos on YouTube, and the most viewed videos on his channel.
 While many of the songs were Minecraft-themed parodies of popular songs at the time, his team has also created original music.
 The animation is spearheaded by the pseudonymous Bootstrap Buckaroo, and the vocals by Igor Gordienko, who creates video game-based songs online as TryHardNinja.
 His songs are high-tempo synth and electronic music.

 On August 19, 2011, Maron uploaded "Revenge", a Minecraft-themed parody of Usher's "DJ Got Us Fallin' in Love", to YouTube.
-As of April 2025, the music video has over 298 million views and is his most viewed video.
+As of April 2026 the music video has over 306 million views and is his most viewed video.
 It is sung from the perspective of a player who is attacked by creepers.
-In October, Maron released a parody of "Gangnam Style" titled "Minecraft Style", which similarly went viral.
-Maron's parody of Taio Cruz's "Dynamite", titled "TNT", surpassed the UK music video for the original song in April 2019.
+In October 2012, Maron released a parody of "Gangnam Style" titled "Minecraft Style", which similarly went viral.
+Maron's parody of Taio Cruz's "Dynamite", titled "TNT", surpassed the UK music video for the original song in view count in April 2019.
 Later that year, "Revenge" received renewed attention as an internet meme which challenged group chats to type the lyrics one-by-one and in order.

 From 2012 to 2022, Maron released five interconnected Minecraft music videos which form the main Fallen Kingdom series.
 "Fallen Kingdom" is a parody of Coldplay's "Viva la Vida" sung from the perspective of a king who loses his castle, while "Take Back the Night" debuted at No. 2 on the Billboard Dance/Electronic Songs chart because of its YouTube views.
 The storyline continued with "Find the Pieces", "Dragonhearted", and "Rising Kingdom".
 In 2017, Maron collaborated with producers Seven Lions, Illenium, and Said the Sky, and vocalist Haliene for "Rush Over Me".